 Good Idea: I would like to own a nice home on the ocean.

-Goal: I will own a 4,000-square-foot house on Pacific Coast Highway in Malibu, Califonia, be noon, April 30, 2018.
+Goal: I will own a 4,000-square-foot house on Pacific Coast Highway in Malibu, Califonia, by noon, April 30, 2022.

 Setting Goals For Weight Loss and Health